 Susan is a rabbi, author, teacher and activist.
 Her newest book, Casting Lots, was published in 2016 by Da Capo Press.
-She is the Director of Second Nurture.
+She is the Founder of Second Nurture and of Miklat Israel.

 Sarah and Susan Silverman spoke to Boston University students in a Dept. of Religion program called "Sister Act".
 Students came out in droves to hear Sarah, who was smart and funny.
 But Susan knocked their socks off.
 With wisdom and humor she dove into the heart of life’s most important questions and took their breath away.
 Jews and non-Jews alike left feeling like they had found their rabbi.— Dr. Deeana Klepper, Associate Professor of History and Religion, Boston University, Boston, MA